Anatomy of the vine, vine species, grape species, vineyard management, diseases

 What are the purposes of winter pruning?

-- To chose the number + location of buds that will form shoots in the upcoming growing season;
+- To choose the number + location of buds that will form shoots in the upcoming growing season;

 - Ensure buds are not too close to each other (this helps with next year’s canopy management).